audunhalland/entrait/README.md

 ```

 #### `async` support
-Since Rust at the time of writing does not natively support async methods in traits, you may opt in to having `#[async_trait]` generated for your trait:
+Since Rust at the time of writing does not natively support async methods in traits, you may opt in to having `#[async_trait]` generated for your trait.
+Enable the `async-trait` cargo feature and pass the `async_trait` option like this:

 ```rust
 #[entrait(Foo, async_trait)]
 async fn foo<D>(deps: &D) {
 }
 ```
-This is designed to be forwards compatible with real async fn in traits.
+This is designed to be forwards compatible with [static async fn in traits](https://rust-lang.github.io/rfcs/3185-static-async-fn-in-trait.html).
-When that day comes, you should be able to just remove the `async_trait` to get a proper zero-cost future.
+When that day comes, you should be able to just remove that option and get a proper zero-cost future.

-There is a feature to automatically turn on `async_trait` for every async entrait function: `use-async-trait`.
+There is a cargo feature to automatically apply `#[async_trait]` to every generated async trait: `use-async-trait`.
-This feature turns this on for all upstream crates that also exports entraited functions.

 #### Zero-cost async inversion of control - preview mode
 Entrait has experimental support for zero-cost futures.
 A nightly Rust compiler is needed for this feature.

-The entrait feature is called `associated_future`, and depends on `generic_associated_types` and `type_alias_impl_trait`.
+The entrait option is called `associated_future`, and depends on `generic_associated_types` and `type_alias_impl_trait`.
 This feature generates an associated future inside the trait, and the implementations use `impl Trait` syntax to infer
 the resulting type of the future: